 - recycle: A bit party is no time to forgo your regular recycling routine.
 Make sure plastics and paper get in the appropriate places by labeling your recycling containers and putting them where guests can see.

-- reduce: Try to turn the oven on one time for two things, such as cookies and dinner.
+- reduce: Try turning the oven on once for two things, such as cookies and dinner.